Student Employment

 • Attach each form to your [Experience] – using BLUE button on the left side of your screen.

-STEP 4: COMPLETE TAX FORMS & EMPLOYMENT VERIFICATION
+NEWHIRES MUST COMPLETE TAX FORMS & EMPLOYMENT AUTHORIZATION

-IMPORTANT: New Hires must also present original ID documents for the I-9 Form.
-A full list of acceptable IDs is listed on the last page of your I-9 form.
-All items must be original and NOT copies.
+IMPORTANT: Schedule an appointment with the Project Manager of HR and Student Employment.
+New Hires must present original ID documents for the I-9 Form.
+All documents must be original and NOT copies.

 International students who do not yet have a Social Security Card will also need to report to the Student Employment Coordinator to fill out additional paperwork.

-Once you submit your Student Employment Experience and attach the necessary documents, we will forward your Experience to your supervisor, who will be able to view and approve your job – and that’s it!
-If you are missing anything, or the Student Employment Coordinator/your supervisor requires further information, we will reach out to you.
+Once you submit your Experience and attach the necessary documents, the Project Manager for Student Employment will forward your Experience to your Supervisor, who will be able to view and approve your job.
+If you are missing anything, or if we require further information, we will reach out to you.

-After your supervisor approves your Experience, the Student Employment Coordinator will review your submission once more, and then we will send you an email to confirm you are cleared to begin working.
-UNDER NO CIRCUMSTANCES are you to begin working without first receiving this written confirmation from the Student Employment Coordinator that you have been approved to work.
+After your Supervisor approves your Experience, the Project Manager for Student Employment will review your submission one final time to ensure all forms are in order.
+UNDER NO CIRCUMSTANCES are you to begin working without first receiving your Work Authorization Notice, a written confirmation from Human Resources that you have been approved to work.

 The following instructions are for students who have been hired for a campus job, and HAVE worked at Manhattanville in a previous semester.

-In order to start working, all students who are hired must submit a Student Employment Experience online form via Handshake.
+Once hired, all students must submit a Student Employment Experience online form via Handshake.

 1. Go to [Career Center] tab at the top of your screen